3DCoded/3MS/docs/macros.md

 ## Tool Sync

 ### SET_TOOL_SYNC
 Sets the sync state of a tool.
-Syncs or desyncs the specified tool.
+Syncs or desyncs the specified tool to/from the extruder.

 **Example Usage**